Criticism of the Quran: Christians and Jews in the Quran

 The Christian doctrine of the Trinity states that God is a single being who exists, simultaneously and eternally, as a communion of three distinct persons, the Father, the Son and the Holy Spirit.
-In Islam, such plurality in God is a denial of monotheism and thus a sin of shirk, which is considered to be a major 'al-Kaba'ir' sin.
+In Islam, such plurality in God is considered a denial of monotheism and thus a sin of shirk, which is considered to be a major 'al-Kaba'ir' sin.